 It’s an impressive midfield but on occasions it needs to support the strikers and contribute more goals.

 Colombia’s real strength lies in attack where Radamel Falcao is acknowledged as one of the greatest strikers in World football.
 However, it’s been an injury hit season for the 28 year old since his multi million pound switch from Atletico Madrid to Monaco.

 Falcao has appeared in just 17 league games for the Ligue 1 giants, scoring nine times, and the coach will be desperate to have him fit and firing in Brazil.
 The main striker will be supported by Porto’s Jackson Martinez, who has eight goals in 26 full international appearances while Adrian Ramos will be battling with Martinez for a place in the starting XI.

 A strong attack and a mean defence is combined with a soft opening group and Colombia look a certainty for the knockout phase of Brazil 2014.
-From that point, the draw has to be kind to them and while an outright win might be a little too optimistic, odds of 9/2 with Bet365 on a semi final place may well be worth a stake.
+From that point, the draw has to be kind to them and while an outright win might be a little too optimistic, odds of 9/2 on a semi final place may well be worth a stake.